yugabyte/yugabyte-db/docs/content/preview/architecture/query-layer/planner-optimizer.md

 ### Plan search algorithm

-To optimize the search for the best plan, CBO uses a dynamic programming-based algorithm.
+To optimize the search for the best plan, the CBO uses a dynamic programming-based algorithm.
 Instead of enumerating and evaluating the cost of each possible execution plan, it breaks the problem down and finds the most optimal sub-plans for each part of the query.
 The sub-plans are then combined to find the best overall plan.

 ### Statistics gathering

 The optimizer relies on accurate statistics about the tables, including the number of rows, the distribution of data in columns, and the cardinality of results from operations.
 These statistics are essential for estimating the selectivity of filters and costs of various query plans accurately.
 These statistics are gathered by the [ANALYZE](../../../api/ysql/the-sql-language/statements/cmd_analyze/) command and are provided in a display-friendly format by the [pg_stats](../../../architecture/system-catalog/#data-statistics) view.

-{{< note title="Run ANALYZE manually" >}}
+{{<note title="Run ANALYZE manually" >}}
 Currently, YugabyteDB doesn't run a background job like PostgreSQL autovacuum to analyze the tables.
 To collect or update statistics, run the ANALYZE command manually.
 If you have enabled CBO, you must run ANALYZE on user tables after data load for the CBO to create optimal execution plans.
 Multiple projects are in progress to trigger this automatically.
 {{</note>}}

 ### Cost estimation

-For each potential execution plan, the optimizer calculates costs in terms of I/O, CPU usage, and memory consumption.
+For each potential execution plan, the optimizer calculates costs in terms of storage layer lookups both cache and disk, number of network round trips and other factors.
 These costs help the optimizer compare which plan would likely be the most efficient to execute given the current database state and query context.

 {{<tip>}}
 These estimates can be seen when using the DEBUG option in the [EXPLAIN](../../../api/ysql/the-sql-language/statements/perf_explain) command as EXPLAIN (ANALYZE, DEBUG).